Union Banks

-Union Banks (Pagkakaisa Banks and Reefs) is a large drowned atoll in the center of Dangerous Ground in the Spratly Islands in South China Sea, 230 km west of the Philippine coast, containing islands and reefs whose ownership remains disputed and controversial.
+Union Banks (Pampang ng Pagkakaisa; Cụm Sinh Tồn; Jiǔzhāng Qúnjiāo (九章群礁)) is a large drowned atoll in the center of Dangerous Ground in the Spratly Islands in South China Sea, 230 km west of the Philippine coast, containing islands and reefs whose ownership remains disputed and controversial.
 The closest atoll is Tizard Bank, 25 km due north of Union Banks.
 There are only two natural islands on the rim of the reef, Sin Cowe Island and Sin Cowe East Island.

 The atoll is 55 km long from Johnson South Reef in the southwest to Whitson Reef in the northeast, and up to 15 km wide.
 Its total area measures 461 sqkm.
 The central lagoon is up to 53 m deep.

 Islands and reefs comprising Union Banks

 Union Banks consists of the following islands and reefs, clockwise starting in the southwest corner: